astroweaver/pygappy/README.md

 Written by John Weaver (St Andrews/Copenhagen 2018)

-Based on the original Principal Component Analysis projection routine by Vivienne Wild, including fitting around bad values (gappy), and unknown normalization factor (norm-gappy).
+Based on the original Principal Component Analysis (PCA) projection routine by Vivienne Wild, including fitting around bad values (gappy), and unknown normalization factor (norm-gappy).
+For information about gappy PCA, please refer to Wild et al. 2007.

 You can test the installation and/or try-out the software by running the "pca_tryme.py" script.